What is a Light Chemical Peel?

 Alpha-hydroxy acids (AHAs), Betahydroxy acids (BHAs) light or “lunch hour” peels include glycolic, lactic, retinol, salicylic and/or trichloroacetic acids.

 Our chemical peels are characterized by light to moderate penetration of the outer layers of damaged skin, with minimal to no discomfort and minimal to no risk of scarring or downtime.
-The deep peels of the past are an outdated procedure due to lengthy downtime and unpredictable results.
+The deep peels of the past are outdated procedures due to lengthy downtime and unpredictable results.
 Light to medium peels, however, are an excellent tool for rejuvenating the skin.
 They help restore your skin’s natural glow.

 How is a Light Chemical Peel Performed?